aleen42/PersonalWiki/summary/coremail/coremail_providers_structure/coremail_providers_structure.md

 >>>> Users (entity, non-entity)

 Any user will have a level of service (COS), which can also be used to identified users.

+> there is amount of COS in an organization